CNES/Pandora/docs/source/userguide/plugins/plugin_mccnn.rst

 As a reminder, mc-cnn is a neural network which computes a similarity measure on pair of small image patches.
 This similarity measure is computed between each possible patch to initialize the cost volume.
 There are two architectures: mc-cnn fast and mc-cnn accurate, figures  below detail the networks.
-Both networks  have the same input and output, the mc-cnn fast network is faster than the mc-cnn accurate network.
-The fast architecture uses a fixed similarity measure (dot product) while the accurate architecture attempts to learn a similarity measure.

    .. figure:: ../../Images/mc_cnn_architectures.svg

       Left : mc-cnn fast architecture.
 Right : mc-cnn fast architecture

+Only the mc-cnn fast architecture is available in this plugin because processing time of mc-cnn accurate is too long for practical use (about 80 times longer than mc-cnn fast).
+Moreover, the improvement on the results of mc-cnn accurate is usually small.

-Pretrained weights for mc-cnn fast and mc-cnn accurate neural networks are available in the `Plugin_mccnn repository <https://github.com/CNES/Pandora_plugin_mccnn>`_ :
+Pretrained weights for mc-cnn fast network are available in the `Plugin_mccnn repository <https://github.com/CNES/Pandora_plugin_mccnn>`_ :

--  mc_cnn_fast_mb_weights.pt and mc_cnn_accurate_mb_weights.pt are the weights of the pretrained networks on the Middlebury dataset [Middlebury]_
+-  mc_cnn_fast_mb_weights.pt are the weights of the pretrained networks on the Middlebury dataset [Middlebury]_
--  mc_cnn_fast_data_fusion_contest.pt and mc_cnn_accurate_data_fusion_contest.pt are the weights of the pretrained networks on the Data Fusion Contest dataset [DFC]_
+-  mc_cnn_fast_data_fusion_contest.pt are the weights of the pretrained networks on the Data Fusion Contest dataset [DFC]_

 ..
 [MCCNN] Zbontar, Jure and Yann LeCun.
 “Stereo Matching by Training a Convolutional Neural Network to Compare Image Patches.”
 ArXiv abs/1510.05970 (2016): n. pag.